BlueVelvetSackOfGoldPotatoes/dogBreedClassifierBeta/README.txt

         print(top_matches)
     '''

-    main.py is a standalone program.r
+    main.py is a standalone program